Open Bible Data Home About News OET Key

 verdant

-Here, the word that the ULT translates as leafy refers to plants that are a green color.
-You could translate leafy in a general way such as “green” or if it would help your readers you could indicate specifically what vegetation the word leafy refers to.
-Here, leafy could refer to: (1) the grass that the couple laied down on.
+Here, the word that the ULT translates as leafy refers to green plants.
+The author assumes that the readers will understand that it is not a literal couch.
+You could include this information if it would be helpful to your readers.
+You could translate leafy in a general way such as “green,” or you could indicate specifically what vegetation the word leafy refers to.
+Here, leafy could refer to: (1) the grass that the couple lay down on.
 Alternate translation: “grass” (2) the branches above their meeting place in the forest.
 Alternate translation: “under the cover of branches” or “shaded by branches”